zathras777/pywind/README.md

 detail in a PDF document by James Hemingway (available at https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/65923/6487-nat-grid-metering-data-et-article-sep12.pdf)

-To obtain a list of the wind stations that are connected to the grid via HV and as such have their output considered the Power Pack spreadsheet can be used.
-This class attempts to download and provide a list of its contents.
+To obtain a list of the wind stations that are connected to the grid via HV and as such have their output considered the [PowerPackUnits](pywind/bmreports/unit.py#L225) class should be used.
+The class downloads the Power Pack Modules spreadsheet and extracts its contents.

-See the [powerpack.py sample script](sample_scripts/powerpack.py) for details.
+See [powerpack.py](sample_scripts/powerpack.py) for a simple example.

 NB the `date_added` will be either a `datetime.date` object or `None`.